-The City healthcare budget for FY 24/25 is \$3,443,968.
-The rate is expected to increase 8.9% based on the City's claim history.
-The increase is \$65,000 over last year.
-The current Health Care Fund reserve is \$570,440 and the assigned fund balance is \$456,100.
-Bringing the total fund balance to \$1,026,540 for the Health Insurance Fund.
+The City healthcare budget for FY 23/24 is \$3,378,530.
+The rate is expected to increase between 7% - 10% based on the City's claim history.
+The increase is \$472,840 over last year.

-Actual as of 11/30/2023
+Actual as of 11/30/2022

-New York State Retirement- The City has budgeted \$2,556,358 in retirement expenses for FY 24/25.
-In previous years, the City's actual retirement contribution has been inconsistent with the New York State retirement system projections.
-Over the past 10 years, this has resulted in retirement contribution swings ranging from \$535,000 less than projected, to \$110,000 over the projection.
+New York State Retirement- The City has budgeted \$1,827,150 in retirement expenses for FY 22/23.
+In previous years, the City's actual retirement contribution has been inconsistent with the New York State retirement system projection.
+Over the past 10 years, this has resulted in retirement contribution swings ranging from \$535,000 less than projected, to \$110,000 over budget.
 As a result of this continued inconsistency, the City created a Retirement Reserve to absorb any potential overage in estimated versus actual retirement contributions.
-The State Retirement budgeted expenses are up 24% or \$440,000 this year over last.